kangqi-ni/kangqi-ni.github.io/_pages/about.md

 I am an undergraduate student at Rice University majoring in Computer Science and Mathematics.
 My research interests span both Natural Language Processing (NLP) and Computer Vision (CV).
 Specifically, I am interested in the following areas:

-- **Domain-Specific Language Models**: Developing specialized language models that serve as personalized, intelligent agents tailored to the needs of different communities.
+- **Domain-Specific Language Models**: Developing cost-effective, specialized language models that serve as personalized, intelligent agents tailored to the needs of different communities.
 - **Responsible and Reliable Vision Models**: Analyzing and mitigating biases in vision models to achieve equitable and robust feature representations.

 I am fortunate to be advised by Dr. Richard Baraniuk on developing domain-specific language models, as well as by Dr. Guha Balakrishnan on advancing responsible and reliable vision models.